peterschindler/peterschindler.github.io/index.md

 the 1st Brillouin zone.
 This is done by loading the calculation output file from before `gs.gpw` and by adding `fixdensity=True`.<br/>
 ASE can create and handle *k*-point paths in different crystal structures/symmetries.
 More details [here](https://wiki.fysik.dtu.dk/ase/ase/dft/kpoints.html).

-## Manipulating atomic structures and using different calculators ##
+## 4. Manipulating atomic structures and using different calculators ##

+## Feedback ##
+I very much enjoy teaching and I strive to improve my teaching skills.
+Please, could you fill out this [feedback form](https://forms.gle/UcXyu7HgcHJCiVaQ8)?
+Your feedback is highly appreciated and will help me to improve as a teacher.<br/><br/>
+Thank you very much!